Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Methods

 \section{Methods}

 Given a pretrained floating point model we quantize it in three phases: (i) homogeneous pre-training phase, (ii) a phase to learn precisions, and (iii) a final finetuning phase where only model parameters are updated (see Fig.~\ref{fig:quantphase}).
 During all those phases we employ gradient scaling to account for discretization in the backward pass.
-We implement an initial calibration phase for both weights and activations using Gaussian calibration for the weights and the $99.99^\mathrm{th}$ percentile for the activations, which improves our homogeneous quantization performance by up to 1.22\% for 3-bit EfficientNet compared to somple maximum calibration (see suppl. mat.
+We implement an initial calibration phase for both weights and activations using Gaussian calibration for the weights and the $99.99^\mathrm{th}$ percentile for the activations, which improves our homogeneous quantization performance by up to 1.22\% for 3-bit EfficientNet compared to sample maximum calibration (see suppl. mat.
 Table~\ref{appendix:calib} for details).
 During phase (ii) we employ penalty scheduling and reduce the frequency of quantizer parameter updates to combat learning instabilities.
-We also incorporate the weight and activation size penalty into the loss function like~\citet{uhlich2019mixed}, resulting in:
+We also incorporate the weight and activation size penalty into the loss function like Uhlich et al.~\cite{uhlich2019mixed}, resulting in:

-Here, $x$ is the input, $y$ the target, $CE$ stands for the cross entropy loss, $b_l$ represents the bitwidth of layer $l$, $s_l$ is the number of parameters of a given layer and $t$ is the target size for the model.
+Here, $x$ is the input, $y$ the target, $CE$ stands for the cross entropy loss, $b_l$ represents the bitwidth of layer $l$, $s_l$ is the number of parameters of a given layer (the additional $c$ indicates the channel) and $t$ is the target size for the model.
 The superscripts $w$ and $a$ indicate weights and activations respectively.
 We use rectified quadratic penalties to enable an accuracy vs. model size trade-off during training, with the rectification used to prevent penalization once the size budget is met.
-To prevent parameter explosion, we only use a single modulating factor $\beta$ to control the penalty on model size.
+A single modulating factor $\beta$ controls the penalty on model size.

+We use the sum of weights and activation feature maps as our cost metric for efficiency.
+Data movement caused by memory accesses for weights and activations dominates other factors in modern edge accelerators~\cite{wu2019accelergy}.
+Consequently, for such hardware, accounting for the total number of memory accesses for heterogenously quantized tensors, is crucial to determining model efficiency.
+Existing metrics like number of operations or parameter footprint, do not fully consider data movement or variable precision tensors.
+The Arithmetic Computation Effort (ACE)~\cite{zhang2022pokebnn} is an alternative compute-focused metric that has been proposed for multi-precision edge accelerators.
+Our metric is strongly correlated with ACE (0.956) across multiple configurations, but offers more direct interpretability of the cost.